yllieth/porthole-proxy/README.md

 npm install porthole-proxy --save
 ```

-> For you convenience, here is a copy of the Readme file of the library.
+> For your convenience, here is a copy of the Readme file of the library.
 > I only updated the `<script>` tag to make it consistent with the `node_modules` hierarchy.

 ---